rauchg/slackin/Readme.md

   rhc app deploy https://github.com/balupton/slackin.git#feature-openshift -a slackin
   ```

-1. You should all be good now!
-Check the logs of your app using:
+1. You should be all good now!
+Check the logs of your app with:

   ``` shell
   rhc tail -a slackin